shivaak67/AI-Highlight-Problem-Solver/README.md

 ## Features
 - Right-click Solve with AI on highlighted text
-- Sends the selected text to an AI model (OpenAI/OpenRouter)
+- Sends the selected text to an AI model (OpenAI)
 - Injects the answer directly into the webpage
 - Simple, clean dark-themed answer box